IBM/slack-wrench/packages/fixtures/README.md

 # Slack Fixtures

-This package contains type-safe fixtures for testing slack applications.
+This package contains type-safe fixtures and application wrappers for testing slack applications.

 ## Table of Contents